albanhasa/php-docker-compose/README.md

 ## To change the PHP code

-Edit the `docker-compose.yml` file changing the `/app` path appropriately.
+Edit the `docker-compose.yml` file changing the `/app` path appropriately, or replace the code in `/app` with your code.

 ## To change the PHP version